By Dady Chery

 “The Dominican military opted to deport me without giving me a chance to recover my belongings.
 My seeds, children’s birth certificates, clothes: all were burned by the military.”

 GAAR works together with the Human Rights Committee of the Commune of Anse-à-Pitres, local authories, and police to welcome and assist deportees.

 Merchants from Haiti’s Anse-à-Pitres area, who try to sell their goods at the bi-national Pedernales border market in the DR, are routinely intimidated and often beaten to prevent their entry.
 Goods like Haitian rice, bananas, rum, and other drinks are banned from the market.
 A fee of 50 DR pesos is imposed on the vendors, and merchandise sometimes more valuable than this fee is confiscated if it is deemed to be unauthorized or the merchant cannot afford the fee.

 Haitian government called on to protect its nationals

-Rights organizations note that the abuses by DR authorities violate agreements they have signed with Haiti.
-For example, GAAR points out that the Protocol of Agreement on Repatriation that the Dominican Republic signed with Haiti in December 1999, says that people about to be repatriated have the right to recover their personal effects.
-Likewise, Association of Anse-à-Pitres Merchants (AMA) spokesperson Manicia Lafortune and Association of Valiant Anse-à-Pitres Women (MVMA) Rosiane Janvier note that, like Dominicans, Haitians are entitled to full access to the bi-national market.
+Rights organizations note that the abuse by DR authorities violates agreements they have signed with Haiti.
+For example, GAAR points out that the Protocol of Agreement on Repatriation that the Dominican Republic signed with Haiti in December 1999, says that people about to be repatriated have the right to recover their personal belongings.
+Likewise, Association of Anse-à-Pitres Merchants (AMA) spokesperson, Manicia Lafortune, and Association of Valiant Anse-à-Pitres Women (MVMA), Rosiane Janvier, note that, like Dominicans, Haitians are entitled to full access to the bi-national market.